sunbeam-labs/sunbeam/Readme.md

 #### Development version (as of November 26, 2019)

  - Updated the path to the Illumina adapter sequences from hardcoded to templated (fixes #150 and #152)
+ - Use the updated kraken2 classifier instead of kraken

 #### v2.1.0 (November 26, 2019)